Wednesday, July 6 - Friday, August 5, 2022

 - Participate in at least two foundational workshops that focus on elements of cultural competency; and

-- Build their cultural competence through interactive activities and engaged discussions.
+- Build their cultural competence through interactive activities and engaging discussions.

 Pre-College Summer Institute Components

 The Pre-College Summer Institute components are intended to support students in three key areas of college development: academics, interpersonal skills, and residential living.